CenkCamkiran/ConverterMicroservice-NetCore-CQRS/README.md

 - In the Future, i am planning to use Kubernetes and CI/CD Devops tools like Jenkins or Gitlab.
 - I want to use different branches for test and production environments.
 - Also i am planning to use S3 objects as TTL (Time to live).
 It will be more efficient way to save some HDD space on virtual machine.
-- I am gonna fix ELK docker-compose.yaml files in readme (Ports section and also network section to use same network with Minio, RabbitMQ)